Dobrá (Frýdek-Místek District): Geography

 Dobrá is located about 3 km east of Frýdek-Místek and 17 km southeast of Ostrava, in the historical region of Cieszyn Silesia.
 It lies in the Moravian-Silesian Foothills.
-The highest point is the Dobrá Hill at 385 m above sea level.
+The highest point is the hill Dobrá at 385 m above sea level.
 The municipality is situated on the right bank of the Morávka River.

 History

 The settlement was first mentioned in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as Dobroczemicza.
 The creation of the village was a part of a larger settlement campaign taking place in the late 13th century on the territory of what will be later known as Upper Silesia.

 Politically the village belonged initially to the Duchy of Teschen, formed in 1290 in the process of feudal fragmentation of Poland and was ruled by a local branch of Piast dynasty.
 In 1327 the duchy became a fee of Kingdom of Bohemia, which after 1526 became part of the Habsburg monarchy.

 The village became a seat of a Catholic parish, mentioned in the register of Peter's Pence payment from 1447 among 50 parishes of Teschen deaconry as Dobersey.

 In 1573 it was sold as one of 16 villages and the town of Friedeck and formed a state country split from the Duchy of Teschen.

-After World War I and fall of Austria-Hungary it became a part of Czechoslovakia.
-In March 1939 it became a part of Protectorate of Bohemia and Moravia.
+After World War I and fall of Austria-Hungary, it became a part of Czechoslovakia.
+In March 1939, it became a part of Protectorate of Bohemia and Moravia.
 After World War II it was restored to Czechoslovakia.